The GALAH Survey: Chemical tagging and chrono-chemodynamics of accreted halo stars with GALAH+ DR3 and $Gaia$ eDR3: Discussion

 Looking at the kinematic halo stars, \citet{Gallart2019} found that the accreted stars, selected as the blue sequence (in photometric colours) of the kinematic halo were coeval with their redder counterpart, and both significantly older than the average MW high-$\alpha$ (thick) disk star.
 While \citet{Schuster2012} and \citet{Hawkins2014} also found the metal-poor accreted stars to be coeval with the old high-$\alpha$ halo and disk stars, they identified the metal-rich end of the accreted population to be younger than the majority of the high-$\alpha$ halo/disk.

-With the help of asteroseismically aided observations, \citet{Chaplin2020} and later \citet{Montalban2021} were able to estimate some of the most precise ages of GSE stars to date and confirmed that the average GSE star is likely slightly younger (or coeval within uncertainties) than the average high-$\alpha$ star with robust asteroseismically aided age estimates.
+With the help of asteroseismically aided observations, \citet{Montalban2021} were able to estimate some of the most precise ages of GSE stars to date.
+They confirmed that the average GSE star is likely slightly younger (or coeval within uncertainties) than the average old and nearly coeval high-$\alpha$ stars \citep{Miglio2021} with robust asteroseismically aided age estimates.
 They thus concluded that a significant part of the MW high-$\alpha$ disk was already in place before the infall of the GSE at around $10\Gyr$, echoing the conclusions of several other earlier papers, based on more limited data \citep[e.g.][and references therein]{Wyse2001}.
+In particular, the age of one in-situ high-$\alpha$ star that was already in place and likely dynamically heated by the merger allowed \citep{Chaplin2020} to infer at 68\% confidence that the earliest the merger could have begun was $11.6\Gyr$ ago at 68.

-Our average ages of $\Gyr$ and $\Gyr$, respectively, agree well with the asteroseismically aided constraint of $11.0 \pm 0.7 \text{(stat)} \pm 0.8 \text{(sys)} \Gyr$ for the GSE stars by \citet{Chaplin2020}, but appears to be older (although consistent within uncertainties) than the average of the distribution found by \citet{Montalban2021} at $9.7\pm0.6\Gyr$.
+Our average ages of $\Gyr$ and $\Gyr$, respectively, coincide with this estimate, but appear to be older (although consistent within uncertainties) than the average of the distribution found by \citet{Montalban2021} at $9.7\pm0.6\Gyr$.
 As the accuracy of stellar age estimation is subject to several complex factors, such as atomic diffusion \citep[see e.g.][]{Jofre2011}, a discussion of this disagreement, including the contentious ages of young $\alpha$-enhanced stars with large masses \citep[e.g.][]{Chiappini2015,Zhang2021}, is beyond the scope of this paper.

 Looking at the lower end of stellar ages, \citet{Bonaca2020} found both the star formation rate of the high-$\alpha$ disk and in-situ halo stars to truncate $8.3 \pm 0.1 \Gyr$ ago ($z \simeq 1$), whereas they find the star formation of accreted stellar halo to truncate $10.2_{-0.1}^{+0.2} \Gyr$ ago ($z \simeq 2$).
-While small in size, 75\% (9/12) and 80\% (89/112) of the MSTO stars of our chemically and dynamically identified accreted stars also show ages above $10\Gyr$ (Fig.~\ref{fig:age_histogram}).
+While small in size, 75\% (9/12) and 75\% (138/184) of the MSTO stars of our chemically and dynamically identified accreted stars also show ages above $10\Gyr$ (Fig.~\ref{fig:age_histogram}).

 While these observations suggest that the GSE has not significantly influenced the formation of the thick disk, it has fuelled the hypothesis that the last major merger of the GSE is chronologically not only consistent with the decrease of star formation in the high-$\alpha$ disk \citep{Bonaca2020} and beginning of star formation of the low-$\alpha$ disk, but that there is actually a causal connection \citep[see e.g.][]{Buck2020}.
 If true, this allows us to put constraints on the merger timescale and subsequent onset of the low-$\alpha$ disk formation \citep[e.g.][]{Wyse2001,DiMatteo2019,Belokurov2020}.